UccelloLibero/JavaScriptCodeChallenges/README.md

 # JavaScriptCodeChallenges
-Code Challenges solved in JavaScript, learning process and progress Multiple code challenges in JavaScript <br>
+Code Challenges solved in JavaScript, learning process and progress <br>
+Multiple code challenges in JavaScript <br>
 Understading the purpose and power of loops applied to some of the most common mathematical problems <br>
 Test your problem solving, logic and abstract thinking